 Noooooooo!!!!!!!

 Well, I ruined the CP box over the weekend.
 I tried staining it and it came out splotchy as hell and I have to redo the entire thing.
 I'm also apparently blind because there are several spots where I didn't sand all of the glue off (even though I swore I did).
 I'm so pissed because the box itself came out quite nice.
-You can be the judge but the CP box is now a shitbox.
+You can be the judge but I'm really disappointed.

 I should have stained each piece before assembly and waited until it was warmer outside.